 Desertification in MENA – Causes and Solutions

 Desertification is a worldwide phenomenon afflicting countries all over the world.
 The desert is making a comeback in the Middle East, with fertile lands turning into barren wastes.
-According to United Nation’s Development Program’s 2009 Arab Human Development Report, desertification is threatening around one-fifth of the MENA region.
+According to UNDP’s 2009 Arab Human Development Report, desertification is threatening around one-fifth of the MENA region.
 China is experiencing desertification at an alarming rate – as much as 1,300 square miles each year.
 Sub-Saharan Africa is drying up, as are regions of Turkey that were once rich agricultural lands.
 During the 1992 Rio Earth Summit, the world’s leaders adopted the United Nations Convention to Combat Desertification (UNCCD) and agreed on the desertification definition … Continue reading

 Water-Energy Nexus in the Arab Countries